-Implementation challenges: Our unit made significant progress on our year three plan while facing some significant challenges from within our school, our university context, and the society at large.
-These conditions included resource allocation, organizational cultures, decentralized structures, and external conditions.
+Implementation challenges: Our unit made significant progress on our year two plan while facing some significant challenges from within our school, our university context, and the society at large.
+These conditions included resource allocation, leadership transitions, organizational cultures, decentralized structures, and external conditions.